NCSU-Libraries/ocracoke/README.md

 At this point you ought to be able to see the result for Ocracoke in the search inside results: <http://localhost:8090/search/LD3928-A23-1947?q=ocracoke>

-You may need to run a Solr commit first:
+You may need to run a Solr commit first before you see results:

 `bin/rake ocracoke:solr:commit`